dbt-labs/docs.getdbt.com/website/docs/tutorial/getting-set-up/setting-up-bigquery.md

 For the BigQuery project in the getting started guide, you'll learn how to set up BigQuery and connect it to dbt Cloud.

-This project will walk you through:
+This guide will walk you through:

 - Setting up a new BigQuery instance
 - Replicating sample data for this guide